SOM-Research/Impromptu/StartUp.md

 - Once in the Impromptu workspace, open a new Terminal (`Terminal`-> `New Terminal`)

 #### 4- Change the Execution Policy of the system (Windows).
+This step is only necessary if you have downloaded `node ` directtely instead of using `nvm`.

 - Open PowerShell as Administrator (press `Ctrl+X`->`Terminal(Administrator)`)

 - Change the `Execution Policy` to `Remote Signed`.
 This policy allows scripts created on your local computer to run, but requires that scripts downloaded from the internet be signed by a trusted publisher.: